CashScript/cashscript/website/docs/language/globals.md

 :::

 :::note
-The explanations below use the default `hashtype` of `0x41`.
+The explanations below use the default `SIGHASH_ALL` *hashtype*.
 Other hashtypes could assign slightly different meaning to these variables.
 For more specific information on the sighash preimage, refer to [BIP143][bip143] and the [sighash docs][sighash-docs].
 :::

 ### tx.version